Quantcast

 Choose Your Sleep Coaching Method

 Pick the one you’re going to follow through with consistently.
-Start at a bedtime after day of great naps.
+Start at bedtime after a day of great naps.
 Then I want you to create your plan for weaning.
 You said to me, “I’m okay with feeding once but not three or four times.”
 So, you can either do a dream feed where you pick the time (I usually encouraged a dream feed around a time when they typically woke up anyways, whether that’s 10:00, 12:00, or 2:00 a.m.).

 Dream Feeding versus Timed Feedings